CurtisNewbie/curtisnewbie.github.io/_posts/2024-04-15-random-ideas.md

 - Implement a mini version of Git to understand how it works.
 - Implement a simple B+ tree based database.
-- Implement a mini-redis using java like the [curtisnewbie/mini-redis](https://github.com/curtisnewbie/mini-redis) in golang.
+- Implement a mini-redis using java like the [curtisnewbie/mini-redis](https://github.com/curtisnewbie/mini-redis) one in golang.
     - Call it mini-jredis maybe, just try to be more familiar with socket programming in java.
-- Have a look at netflix/conductor, understands roughly how it works and implement a mini workflow engine.
+- Have a look at netflix/conductor, understand roughly how it works and implement a mini workflow engine.
+    - It does seem like a workflow engine is roughly a distributed queue + an orchestrator service + some definitions of worker.
     - https://github.com/Netflix/conductor
     - https://github.com/conductor-sdk/conductor-examples/tree/main
     - https://orkes.io/content/